Chapter 65:

 “Ri, it’s fine.”
 I insisted.
 “Just a misunderstanding.
 I merely wanted to show my grains, I believe they would make fine flour for your sweets…General.”

 “Well, those are indeed fine grains, lad!
 Allow me to take a closer look.”
-He approached, getting close enough to be heard as he spoke under his breath.
+He stepped up to me, getting close enough to be heard as he spoke under his breath.
 “Choose your next words carefully.
 Who are you?
 Why are you here?”

 “I am the Ruby Oracle, Ishara,” I said softly, looking down at the man.
 “I am no ally of the nationalists of Anak’hati, Ter’aquit’s plutocrats, or the bureaucrats of Sultin’eli that turn a blind eye to the suffering of this continent.
 I believe I can help you bring about actionable change.”